 Many years ago the artist Peter Richards created a beautiful outdoor sound work which he called the Wave Organ.
-As much as the Wave Organ is a sculptural piece, it is a locale, a place to be.
+As much as the Wave Organ is a sculptural piece, it is very much a locale, a place to be.
 It’s situated at the end of a jetty extending into San Francisco Bay, mostly surrounded by water, with stonework benches and impressive views, at a slight remove from the bustle of the city.
 The main feature of the spot — the thing that people come there to see and hear — is the wave organ itself.
 The wave organ is a configuration of tubular hollows running through the stonework walls and surrounding rocks leading down to openings at the water’s edge positioned so that, depending on the tides, the water thrusts and gurgles around the mouths of the tubes and just inside their openings.
 The upper ends of the tubes are positioned in the walls where visitors can place an ear to the opening and listen.